safe-research/permissionless-create2/doc/erc.md

 - It is sensitive to changes in gas parameters on the target chain since the gas price and limit in the deployment transaction is sealed, and a new one cannot be signed without a private key.
 - Reverts due to alternative gas schedules make the CREATE2 factory no longer deployable.

-#### 2. Secret private key
+#### 2. Secret Private Key

 Keep a carefully guarded secret key and use it to sign transactions to deploy CREATE2 factory contracts.
 The resulting contract will have a deterministic address and code on all chains where the first transaction of the deployer account is a CREATE2 factory deployment, which can be verified post-deployment to ensure trustlessness.
+Additionally, this method does not have the same gas sensitivity downsides as Nick's method, as the private key can sign a creation transaction with appropriate gas parameters at the time of execution.
 This is the strategy used by [safe-global/safe-singleton-factory](https://github.com/safe-global/safe-singleton-factory) and [pcaversaccio/createx](https://github.com/pcaversaccio/createx).

 **Downsides**:

 - It is permissioned: the party that holds the secret key has the ultimate say on which chains will get the CREATE2 factory deployments.
 - This requires carefully guarding a secret key; if it is exposed or lost, deployments are no longer guaranteed on new chains.
 - If the first transaction is not a successful CREATE2 factory deployment, then it is no longer possible to have a CREATE2 factory at the common address; this can happen by human error, for example.

-#### 3. CREATE2 deployment factories
+#### 3. Preinstalls

 Have popular CREATE2 deployment factories deployed on new chains by default.
 This is, for example, what OP Stack does as part of their [preinstalls](https://github.com/ethereum-optimism/optimism/blob/12c5398a1725a2aafc3e7abb0711cf761a2b20b1/packages/contracts-bedrock/src/libraries/Preinstalls.sol), including the CREATE2 factory contracts mentioned above.
 This ensures that the CREATE2 factory contracts have known addresses and codes.